rameshagowda/rameshagowda.github.io/_posts/2025-06-05-api-styles.md

 These API styles sample endpoints can be tested by importing into Postman Collections. <https://github.com/rameshagowda/api-styles>

+API Test strategy is important to consider for automation which is provided in the end.

 ## 1. SOAP

 SOAP is an XML-based protocol with a robust, standardized contract defined via WSDL, which ensures secure and reliable communication in enterprise environments.
 It is ideal for systems that require strict message formatting, built-in error handling, and formal transaction support.